Off-Plan vs Ready Property in Dubai: Full Investment Comparison (2026)

 Off-plan generates zero rental income until handover.
 A 3-year construction timeline means 3 years of capital deployed without return.
 For income-focused investors, this is the decisive objection.

 Ready property generates income from day one.
-Gross yields in 2025 average 7.3% citywide for apartments, with the higher-yielding communities performing materially better: JVC, Town Square, and Al Furjan are delivering 7–10% gross depending on unit size and sub-location.
-Even in premium areas, ready properties in Business Bay and Downtown Dubai generate 4.9–6.74% gross — though net yield after service charges and operational costs drops significantly.
+Gross yields in 2026 average roughly 7–7.5% citywide for apartments on Ejari vs DLD closings, with the higher-yielding communities performing materially better: JVC, Town Square, and Al Furjan are delivering 7–10% gross depending on unit size and sub-location.
+Even in premium areas, ready properties in Business Bay and Downtown Dubai generate roughly 4.9–6.7% gross — though net yield after service charges and operational costs drops significantly.

 The calculation matters.
 A ready property generating 7% gross with AED 18/sqft service charges and standard operational drag ends up at 4.5–5% net.
 An off-plan unit bought at a 20% launch discount in the same area, held through a 3-year construction period, and sold at handover for a 20% gain delivers an IRR that depends critically on the construction timeline.
 If it slips by 12 months, the annualised return compresses considerably.